-Since our move to a coastal town this year, I’ve been itching to make some sand dollar ornaments, and Christmas seems like the perfect time to do so!
+Since our move to a coastal town, I’ve been itching to make some sand dollar ornaments, and Christmas seems like the perfect time to do so!
 These sand dollar ornaments are quick and easy for kids to do.
 They focus on the Star of Bethlehem form Matthew 2:2 (also called the Christmas Star), and I’ve included some free printable gift tags for your kids to color.
 The printable gift tags also focus on Matthew 2:2 and are available in ESV or KJV.

 Christmas Star of Bethlehem

 Matthew 2:1-12 tells the story of the wise men (or magi) and the Christmas Star of Bethlehem.
 I encourage you to read the story of the wise men to your children before you begin the craft.
 The story is included in days 17 and 18 of the advent readings on the printable advent calendar as well.

 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the east came to Jerusalem, saying, “Where is he who has been born king of the Jews?
 For we saw his star when it rose and have come to worship him.”

 The star wasn’t really the Christmas star, or the Star of Bethlehem.
 It was Jesus’ star, announcing the coming of the King of the Jews so loudly that even pagan wise men from the east could hear it.